Nottinghamshire Special Educational Needs and Disabilities (SEND) Policy (2020-2023)

 Read the SEND Strategic Action Plan or by clicking on the icon below:

 You can read the minutes of SEND Accountability Board meetings by accessing the Local Offer page containing the minutes.

 Read the Glossary of Terms document or by clicking on the icon below:

 The Local Offer has been always been part of the wider Notts Help Yourself working group.
 However, it was felt that a more specific Local Offer development group was needed with the main purpose to set out the ambitions and priorities for Nottinghamshire’s Local Offer and any subsequent development work.
 This would also align the development of the Local Offer with Council strategic priorities and statutory requirements.
 The Local Offer Development Group was therefore formed with the inaugural meeting being held on July 1st 2019.

 The membership of the group consists of relevant professionals from different service areas and representatives from the Nottinghamshire Parent Carer Forum (Notts PCF).
 There will be representation from education, health and social care to ensure that collective responsibility and decision making can be taken in terms of priorities and development work.

-The Terms of Reference, which outlines the specific purpose, objectives and responsibilities for the group can be accessed by clicking on the icon below.
+You can read the Terms of Reference document, which outlines the specific purpose, objectives and responsibilities for the group or by clicking on the icon below: